JDLegaspi/JDLegaspi/README.md

 I’m Jose Daniel Legaspi, a Senior Full Stack Engineer.
 Here, you’ll find some of the projects I’ve worked on, what I use to build stuff, and how to get in contact with me.

+ ### ⚡ Fun fact:

+I have over 100 private repos in this Github profile!

 ### 🔧 My current stack for personal projects

 - [NextJS](https://tailwindcss.com/)